el-axolotl/github-workflow-demos/README.md

 TruffleHog is a tool that can be implemented as a pre-commit hook or a GitHub action that can scan all of your repository's previous commits, for secrets.
 For implementation, see [./.github/workflows/trufflehog.yml](https://github.com/el-axolotl/github-workflow-demos/blob/main/.github/workflows/trufflehog.yml)

 For more information, see https://github.com/trufflesecurity/trufflehog

+## Dependabot
+### What is it?
+Dependabot is a tool by GitHub that assists with updating dependencies.

+### Caveats
+- Make sure you nest the dependabot.yml file directly under the /.github directory